 Boys ballet classes are focused on the boys vocabulary from the curriculum, as well as developing core strength, musicality and presentation skills.
 These classes are taken alongside their regular weekly ballet classes.

-Contemporary dance fuses methods and techniques from Classical Modern dance and Post Modern dance, in using a variety of attributes from a variety of other styles, ballet, jazz, even African, it blends many of these elements into a new whole, a new form of expression.
-The techniques of contemporary dance is largely based on contact and release, fall and recovery, and floor work.
-Students will seek to explore total body movement and express a personal vision, as they strengthen their technique, explore improvisation, choreography and composition.
+Contemporary dance fuses methods and techniques from Classical Modern dance and Post Modern dance.
+Contemporary dance uses a variety of attributes from a variety of other styles, ballet, jazz, even African.
+It blends many of these elements into a new whole, a new form of expression.
+The technique within contemporary dance is largely based on contact and release, fall and recovery, and floor work.
+Students will explore total body movement and express a personal vision, as they strengthen their technique, explore improvisation, choreography and composition.

 Jazz is an energetic and fun style of dance, consisting of unique, upbeat and sharp moves, fancy footwork, big leaps and quick turns, often done to popular music.
 It emphasizes parallel leg work, body isolations and it is characterized by a low center of gravity and high levels of energy.
 Most Jazz classes start with warm up, followed by a series of stretching exercises and isolation movements.
 Students will then work on the execution of specific steps and sometimes practice short routines.
 To excel in this dance style, students need to have a strong background in ballet, as it encourages grace, balance and technique.